-We strongly encourage you to seek medical attention as soon as possible following a sexual assault.
-Even if you don’t seem to be physically injured, getting medication attention is important for two reasons:
+We strongly encourage you to seek medical attention as soon as possible following a sexual assault and/or intimate partner violence.
+Even if you don’t seem to be physically injured, getting medical attention is important for two reasons:

-There are nurses with specialized training called Sexual Assault Nurse Examiners (SANE) who work at the Health Sciences Centre in Winnipeg.
-They can provide medical care and collect extra evidence within the first 10 days after an assault.
-However, someone who has not yet gone through puberty must be seen within 3 days following the assault.
+There are nurses with specialized training called Sexual Assault Nurse Examiners (SANE), or forensic nurses.
+They can provide medical care and collect evidence after an assault.

 You can also receive medical care from your doctor, walk-in clinics, other hospital emergency/urgent care departments and STI clinics.

-Learn more about the Sexual Assault Response Team here:
+Learn more about the Sexual Assault Response Team at HSC here:

 Helpful Links: